AG-Lesanovsky/2023-quantum-reaction-diffusion-dynamics-of-bose-gases/README.md

 ### Requirements

-To run the code a working Oython environment is needed.
+To run the code a working Python environment is needed.
 The requirements the can be installed with pip:

 ```setup
 pip install -r requirements.txt`